History, tourist information, and nearby accommodation

 Well, maybe.
 There's an intriguing side note to the story of the Stone of Destiny.
 Persistent rumour suggests that the Stone that Edward I captured was not the original, and that when the Scots knew the English were coming they hid the real Stone of Destiny and replaced it with a fake Stone.

 In 1802 the 3rd Earl of Mansfield brought in William Atkinson to completely remodel his ancestral home in the fashionable Gothic Revival style.
-Atkinson would later design Abbotsford for Sir Walter Scott, but at Scone he designed a romanticised 19th century version of medieval palace, incorporating parts of the 16th century house.
+Atkinson would later design Abbotsford for Sir Walter Scott, but at Scone he designed a romanticised 19th-century version of a medieval palace, incorporating parts of the 16th-century house.
 The village of Scone got in the way of landscaping the grounds, so the entire village was moved 2 miles away.